zhougroup-uic/FMAP/FMAPB2/README.md

 ### run directly in Linux

-To reproduce the values in parms.txt.bak in example, go to example directory
+To reproduce the values in parms.txt.bak in example, go to example directory.

+The memory requirement could be estimated from the side length of the cubic grid (blen in parms.txt or parms.txt.bak here), 8\*(blen<sup>3</sup>\*8+4001<sup>2</sup>)/1e9 GB, it take about 5 hours with 16 threads on Intel(R) Xeon(R) CPU E5-2650.
+In case of larger blen, the memeory and time will increase.

     $ cd example
     $ ../fmapb2 subA.pqr 0.1 25